mdarif/JavaScript-Boilerplate/README.md

     $ grunt

-You should see the below message for a successful build and a folder name `dist` has been created with all the expected output, parallel to `src` folder, with all the tasks completed.
+You should be able to see the below message for a successful build and a folder name `dist` has been created with all the expected output, parallel to `src` folder, with all the tasks completed.

     Done, without errors.